dixy0/www.dixin.info/_pages/about.md

 ---
 My name is 邸新.
 My given name, 新 (Xin), means **new** in Chinese.

 My research interest is mainly on understanding brain connectivity and brain network organizations using brain imaging techniques such as functional magnetic resonance imaging (fMRI).
-Click [here](https://web.dixin.info/research/) for my research areas.
+Click [here](https://web.dixin.info/research/) for details about my research.

-See my CV
+For more information, see my CV.

 ## Selected publications
 ### Working papers